Clues on the presence and segregation of very massive stars in the Sunburst Lyman-continuum cluster at z=2.37

-The nebular \ha\ equivalent width provides constraints on the cluster age and hence on whether the \heii\ line is primarily due to WR stars or VMS.
-According to the BPASS models and results from \cite{Eldridge2012} (their Fig. 3) they predict that normal and WR stars produce EW$_{\rm H\alpha} <$ 1\AA\ for ages $\la 3$Myr.
-The X-Shooter spectrum reveals a prominent \ha\ line and no continuum detection, which very conservatively implies an equivalent width larger than 200\AA\ rest-frame at 1-sigma.
-However, if we assume for \ha\ the same continuum level observed at $\lambda \sim 5000$\AA\ rest-frame in the photometric spectral energy distribution (SED) by \citet{vanz22_CFE} such a limit increases to $\sim$ 840\AA.
-This value would be still a lower limit, even in the case of leakage of ionizing photons.
+The nebular \ha\ equivalent width provides constraints on the cluster age and hence on whether the \heii\ line is primarily due to WR stars or to VMS.
+According to the BPASS models and results from \cite{Eldridge2012} (their Fig. 3), normal and WR stars produce EW$_{\rm H\alpha} <$ 1\AA\ for $\la 3$Myr.
+The X-shooter spectrum reveals a prominent \ha\ line and no continuum detection, which very conservatively implies an equivalent width larger than 200\AA\ rest frame at $1\sigma$.
+However, when we assume for \ha\ the same continuum level as observed at $\lambda \sim 5000$\AA\ rest frame in the photometric spectral energy distribution (SED) by \citet{vanz22_CFE}, this limit increases to $\sim$ 840\AA.
+This value would be still a lower limit, even in the case of leaking ionizing photons.
 After correcting the \ha\ flux for the fraction of escaping LyC photons (\ha$/(1-f_{\rm esc}^{\rm abs}$)), the resulting EW increases to EW$_{ \rm H\alpha} \sim$ 1231\AA.
-We adopt $f_{\rm esc}^{\rm abs}$ values from \citet{rivera19}, where the corresponding absolute escape fraction of LyC photons along the line of sight is $f_{\rm esc}^{\rm abs}$ = 32$^{+2} _{-4}$\% .
-Such a large \ha\ equivalent width is consistent with a star-forming burst younger than $\sim 3$ Myr \citep[e.g.,][]{leitherer14}.
-Furthermore as discussed in \cite{chisholm19} \nv\ stellar wind profile predominantly depends on the stellar age while variations due to different metallicity are negligible and it is related to the young stellar populations ($<$ 5 Myr).
+We adopted $f_{\rm esc}^{\rm abs}$ values from \citet{rivera19}, where the corresponding absolute escape fraction of LyC photons along the line of sight is $f_{\rm esc}^{\rm abs}$ = 32$^{+2} _{-4}$\% .
+This large \ha\ equivalent width is consistent with a star-forming burst younger than $\sim 3$ Myr \citep[e.g.,][]{leitherer14}.
+Furthermore, as discussed in \cite{chisholm19}, the \nv\ stellar wind profile predominantly depends on the stellar age, while variations due to different metallicity are negligible, and it is related to the young stellar populations ($<$ 5 Myr).